graphql-dotnet/graphql-dotnet/README.md

 1. http://graphql-dotnet.github.io - documentation site that is built from the [docs](/docs2/site/) folder in the `master` branch.
 2. https://graphql.org/learn - learn about GraphQL, how it works, and how to use it.

+## Debugging

+All packages generated from this repository come with embedded pdb and support [Source Link](https://github.com/dotnet/sourcelink).
+If you are having difficulty understanding how the code works or have encountered an error, then it is just enough to enable Source Link in your IDE settings.
+Then you can debug GraphQL.NET source code as if it were part of your project.

 ## Installation

 You can install the latest stable version via [NuGet](https://www.nuget.org/packages/GraphQL/).